simard-landscape-lab/rabasar/README.md

 # Rabasar

 This is a python implementation of Ratio-Based Multitemporal SAR Images Denoising from the [RABASAR](https://hal.archives-ouvertes.fr/hal-01791355/) paper.
 RABASAR is application of the so-called [plug-and-play denoisers](https://arxiv.org/abs/1605.01710) for SAR image de-speckling to a temporal stack of intensity images.
+This implementation is the joint work of Charlie Marshak, Marc Simard, and Michael Denbina.

 ## Examples

 These are subsets of UAVSAR over the Wax Lake Delta.
-They are HH polarized images in linear units.
+They are HH polarized images in linear units of power.

 ### Total Variation
 ![original_tv](figures/rabasar_with_tv_original.png)